What is roving retirement? What are we planning? Is it an option for you?

 The world is full of interesting and exciting places to see and things to do.
 So why plan a retirement in only one?

-Almost everyone loves the freedom of travel, seeing new things and meeting new people.
+Many people love the freedom of travel, seeing new things, experiencing new cultures and meeting new people.
 Why not do it all the time?

 To begin our roving retirement, we are planning a one-year trip around the world.
 To explore and investigate without an agenda the positives and negatives of some of the places we visit.